XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-in-reporting-mode.md

 In reporting mode, the server does not connect to the peer-to-peer network.
 Instead, it uses gRPC to get validated data from one or more trusted servers that are connected to the P2P network.

-It can then efficiently handle RPCs, reducing the load on `rippled` servers running in P2P mode.
+It can then efficiently handle API calls, reducing the load on `rippled` servers running in P2P mode.

 {{ include_svg("img/reporting-mode-basic-architecture.svg", "Figure 1: Working of `rippled` in reporting mode") }}

 The reporting mode of `rippled` uses two datastores:

 * The primary persistent datastore for `rippled` that includes transaction metadata, account states, and ledger headers.
-You can use NuDB or Cassandra as the primary persistent datastore.
+You can use NuDB (included with the source) or [Cassandra](https://cassandra.apache.org/) as the primary persistent datastore.
+If you use Cassandra, multiple reporting mode servers can share access to data in a single Cassandra instance or cluster.

-* PostgreSQL database to hold relational data, which is used mainly by [tx method][] and [account_tx method][].
+* [PostgreSQL](https://www.postgresql.org/) database to hold relational data, which is used mainly by [tx method][] and [account_tx method][].

 When a reporting mode server receives an API request, it loads the data from these data stores if possible.
 For requests that require data from the P2P network, the reporting mode forwards the request to a P2P server, and then passes the response back to the client.